junxit/us-congress-bills-113/metadata.md

 - 2013-10-28 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Rockefeller with an amendment in the nature of a substitute.
 With written report No. 113-114.
 - 2013-10-28 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Rockefeller with an amendment in the nature of a substitute.
 With written report No. 113-114.
 - 2013-10-28 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 222.
+- 2014-02-03 — Amendment SA 2713 agreed to in Senate by Unanimous Consent.
+- 2014-02-03 — Amendment SA 2713 proposed by Senator Warren for Senator Pryor. (consideration: CR S704; text: CR S704) To reduce the authorization of appropriations amount.
+- 2014-02-03 — Measure laid before Senate by unanimous consent. (consideration: CR S703-704)
+- 2014-02-03 — Passed Senate with an amendment by Unanimous Consent. (text: CR S704)
+- 2014-02-03 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S704)
+- 2014-02-03 — Senate amendment agreed to: Amendment SA 2713 agreed to in Senate by Unanimous Consent.
+- 2014-02-03 — Senate amendment proposed (on the floor): Amendment SA 2713 proposed by Senator Warren for Senator Pryor.(consideration: CR S704; text: CR S704)
+- 2014-02-03 — Senate amendment submitted
+- 2014-02-03 — The committee substitute as amended agreed to by Unanimous Consent. (text of committee substitute: CR S703-704)